Easy Guitar Chords for Beginners – 12 Chords You Need to Know

 8) B Minor

-This is a great chord to learn not only because it is used frequently, but also because its “shape” is very useful.
+This is a great chord to learn because its “shape” is moveable.
 This shape can be moved up and down the neck to play in different keys.

 Example: If you know B minor then you already know the shape of C minor and B Flat minor.